Showing posts with label Driving - Racers. Show all posts

 Lotus II is incredible and one of the best racers on the Atari ST. It perfectly combines elements of a good race with the feeling of a Bullrun combined.
 So we get to see the 16-bit world in this speedster.

 I cannot stress enough how much I recommend Lotus II.
-It's just as enjoyable as the magnificent original, so it zooms in high on my Top 10 list of Atari ST drivers.
+It's just as enjoyable as the magnificent original, so it zooms to the top of my Top 10 list of Atari ST drivers.
 Download it right now - you won't regret it!!

 Downloads for floppy or hard disk!!